 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, enjoys getting care packages, and loves using learning about words that are actually acronyms!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and loves getting CARE packages!